microsoft/atlas-design/site/src/components/popover.md

 ## Alignments

-Popover is left aligned by default, but also can be centered or right aligned.
+Popover is left aligned by default, but also can be centered or right aligned relatively to the summary's width.
 Apply any of the corresponding classes to the `popover` element: `popover-right`, `popover-center`.

 ```html
 <details class="popover margin-xxs">